txase/troop150-website/src/content/pages/merit-badge-counselors.md

-*Emergency Preparedness and Lifesaving are both Eagle Required, but you only Have to do one of them.
+*Emergency Preparedness and Lifesaving are both Eagle Required, but you only have to do one of them.

 *Environmental Science and Sustainability are both Eagle Required, but you only have to do one of them.